mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 settings in
 Faiss](https://github.com/facebookresearch/faiss/wiki/The-index-factory)
 _start_ with `HNSW`, but it can mean more than one thing.
-If clustering is being done, they're laying out how the blue box should be indexed, whereas if clustering was not done then they're laying out how the concatenated red boxes should be indexed.
+If clustering is being done, they're laying out how the blue box should be indexed, whereas if clustering was not done (not pictured) then they're laying out how all the embeddings should be indexed.

-Looking at the above pictures, you can get some intuition for how you need to balance the number of clusters with balance across the clusters.
-(It's actually pretty easy to hit pathological clustering where one cluster has many more members than any other.)
+Looking at the above pictures, you can get some intuition for how you need to balance the number of clusters (we could say "height" of the IVF) with balance across the length if the cluster memberships ("width" of the IVF).
 Deployments I've seen prefer a "long" blue box with an HNSW data structure to navigate it, signifying many clusters, with relatively "short" red boxes. `k` (or `efSearch`) is the number of top clusters from the blue box and each of which returns a red box that is scored exactly and exhaustively.
 In the runtime, `k` is tuned to find the best operating point between recall and latency.

+With this structure, it's possible to serve a lot of embeddings, since the HNSW index of the prototypes can be kept resident in memory, with the cluster member lists memory mapped on disk.

 ### the irl origins of hnsw